RateGain-logo-Vivid-Lavender

 3. Mews

-Mews approaches the booking engine from a property-management perspective.
-Its booking engine is built as part of the Mews PMS, which allows reservation data to flow directly into operations, billing, and guest profiles.
-Mews is widely known for its cloud-based platform and partner marketplace, and has grown quickly among modern independent and lifestyle hotel brands.
+Mews approaches the booking engine from a property management perspective.
+Its booking engine is built as part of the Mews PMS, allowing reservation data to flow directly into operations, billing, and guest profiles.
+Mews is widely known for its cloud-based platform and partner marketplace.

 Key features

-• Booking widgets tightly integrated with the Mews PMS
+• Booking widgets connected with Mews PMS

 • Live rates and availability synced from the PMS